DP-3T/documents/README.md

-**Prof. Edouard Buginon**: Co-Founder of VMWare, Former Vice President at Cisco **Prof. Srdkan Capkun**: ERC Awardee, Fellow of the ACM, Director of the Zurich Information and Privacy Centre **Prof. James Larus**: Former Director of Research and Strategy for Micorsoft eXtreme Computing Group **Prof. Kenny Paterson**: Fellow of the IACR, Former Manager at Hewlett-Packard Laboratories Europe **Prof. Mathias Payer**: ERC Awardee
+**Prof. Edouard Buginon**: Co-Founder of VMWare, Former Vice President at Cisco **Prof. Srdkan Capkun**: ERC Awardee, Fellow of the ACM, Director of the Zurich Information and Privacy Centre **Prof. James Larus**: Former Director of Research and Strategy for Micorsoft eXtreme Computing Group **Prof. Kenny Paterson**: Fellow of the International Association of Cryptologic Research, Former Manager at Hewlett-Packard Laboratories Europe
+**Prof. Mathias Payer**: ERC Awardee
-**Prof. Bart Preneel**: Former President of the International Association of Cryptologic Research, Fellow of the IACR.
+**Prof. Bart Preneel**: Former President of the International Association of Cryptologic Research, Fellow of the International Association of Cryptologic Research.
-**Prof. Nigel Smart**: ERC Awardee, Former Vice-President of the International Association of Cryptologic Research, Fellow of the IACR, Co-Founder of UnBound Tech.
+**Prof. Nigel Smart**: ERC Awardee, Former Vice-President of the International Association of Cryptologic Research, Fellow of the International Association of Cryptologic Research, Co-Founder of UnBound Tech.

 In this repository you will find various documents defining our specification.
 The [white paper document](DP3T%20White%20Paper.pdf) is accompanied by an [overview of the data protection aspects of the design](DP3T%20-%20Data%20Protection%20and%20Security.pdf), and a [three page simplified introduction to the protocol](DP3T%20-%20Simplified%20Three%20Page%20Brief.pdf).